bonitasoft/bonita-continuous-delivery-doc/md/upgrade_bcd.md

 #### BCD controller

-As is described into the "Installation guide" from the [Getting started](getting_started.md) you will need to load the last version of `bcd-controller_<version>.tar.zip Docker image.
+As is described in the "Installation guide" from the [Getting started](getting_started.md) you will need to load the last version of `bcd-controller_<version>.tar.zip Docker image.
 You can also directly use the private Docker registry to retrive the latest image.
 ```
 docker login quay.io